pikvm/pikvm/pages/troubleshooting.md

 - Double check if you connected the HDMI-CSI-2 bridge cable correctly.
 [Check the documentation for details](/README.md#for-the-hdmi-csi-bridge) A red LED will light up on the bridge if it is connected properly.
 - Some laptops do not output any signal until you switched the ouput (usually via the FN + and an F5 key on the keyboard).

+### HDMI-CSI bridge not working with official RPi PoE HAT
+Details [here](https://github.com/pikvm/pikvm/issues/6).
+The reason is that the [HAT](https://www.raspberrypi.org/products/poe-hat) has a built-in fan controller that conflicts with the TC358743 chip.
+The solution is to disable the fan control and connect it to the power line so that it works continuously.
+To turn off the controller you need to add the line `disable_poe_fan=1` to `/boot/config.txt`.

 -----

 # Software